typelevel/Laika/docs/src/05-extending-laika/02-creating-themes.md

 @:callout(warning)

-While Laika offers the full API as for user inputs for maximum flexibility and consistency, it is recommended to avoid any file system resources by using `addFile` or `addDirectory`.
+While Laika offers the full API as for user inputs for maximum flexibility and consistency, it is recommended to avoid using `addFile` or `addDirectory` to add any file system resources.

 This might be acceptable for a library shared in-house where you can rely on a specific project setup, but for a public library it is most convenient for users when the theme is just an additional dependency and does not require any additional setup.

+For this reason the best option is usually to either generate resource in memory and/or load them as resources from the JAR, both of which is directly supported by the APIs.

 @:@